 To summarize this section, the ACE 250’s control panel is one of its best features.
 The screen makes it easy to see your current settings and target IDs.
 Everything is clearly labeled, so a quick glance is often all you need, and the buttons aren’t fiddly to use.

-The ACE 250 comes with four AA batteries, a manual and an elliptical coil – but there isn’t much else in the box.
+The ACE 250 comes with four AA batteries, a manual and an elliptical coil – but there isn’t much else in the box (at least in the standard version).

 For this reason, you’ll need to factor in the cost of buying a coil cover and headphones into the total cost of the machine.
 There are different packs available with various accessories though (some include headphones), so make sure you know which pack you're buying.